 Patient registries are transforming the research landscape in rare diseases like ocular melanoma.
 They are a critical tool for leveraging patient input, engaging patients in research priorities and improving outcomes.

 Between the conception of the project and the official launch in May 2021, the MRF’s CURE OM initiative achieved several milestones toward developing a patient-powered, patient-reported registry.
 After working closely with the ocular melanoma community to raise the initial funds to initiate the project, CURE OM hired a patient-centered research expert, Ms. Jacqueline Kraska.
 In her role, Ms. Kraska oversees the development of the CURE OM Patient Registry and brings more than fifteen years of experience in clinical research and patient reported registries.

 The CURE OM initiative organized an interdisciplinary Patient Registry Steering Committee comprised of patients, caregivers and ocular melanoma clinicians and researchers who meet both in person and via conference calls to support the development of the CURE OM Patient Registry, which then expanded to include additional areas of expertise including: epidemiology, biostatistics and a researcher from the National Eye Institute.
 Along with guidance from this committee, CURE OM incorporated input from ocular melanoma patients, survivors, caregivers, physicians and researchers through an international online survey which helped define the project’s objectives and main features for the registry.
 CURE OM then thoroughly assessed different registry models and service providers to determine the best platform to host the CURE OM Patient Registry and ensure its objectives are met.
 The aims, objectives and desired outcomes were finalized and the study documents (including the protocol, consent form and data set) were developed, along with the VISION Registry web page on the MRF website and other communication assets to drive participant engagement and retention.

-Throughout the project, the CURE OM registry team remains strongly committed to a plan that will inform, educate and engage the patient community.
-This includes providing updates at the annual CURE OM Patient and Caregiver Symposium and the production of an online webinar series to provide updates, learnings from data studies and the opportunity to share feedback and questions with the CURE OM team.
+Throughout the project, the CURE OM registry team remained strongly committed to a plan that informed, educated and engaged the patient community.
+This included providing updates at annual CURE OM Patient and Caregiver Symposia and the production of an online webinar series to provide updates, learnings from data studies and the opportunity to share feedback and questions with the CURE OM team.